SW Glove Supply Intelligence

 Update forecasts

-Review usage by SKU, site, department, and critical application.
+Review usage by SKU, site, department, and critical application so demand is visible before June freight space fills further.

 Check safety stock

-Identify products where a shortage would disrupt safety or operations.
+Identify products where a delayed ocean or inland shipment would disrupt safety or operations.

 Pre-approve alternatives